 2002 COOINDA - Produced by Paul Hester, Paul Kelly, David Bridie

-SOLO PERFORMANCES – Some Selections
+FESTIVAL PERFORMANCES – Some Selections

 2020 Cygnet Folk Festival - Tasmania